 College Bound is a pre-collegiate enrichment and support program offered to a diverse group of 50-60 students in 7th through 12th grade from three Boston Public Middle and High Schools: Dr. Henderson Inclusion School, Neighborhood House Charter School, Gardner Pilot Academy.

 The mission of the College Bound Program is to empower students to become positive change agents in their schools and communities.
-Through a Social Justice and S.T.E.A.M (Science, Technology, Engineering, Arts and Mathematics) lens, students learn about a variety of important issues impacting their communities.
+Through a S.T.E.A.M (Science, Technology, Engineering, Arts and Mathematics) lens, students learn about a variety of important issues impacting their communities.

-College Bound students come to Boston College's campus every other Saturday (transportation and lunch is provided).
-Students spend a whole day on the college campus engaging with social justice infused S.T.E.A.M projects (eg. hydroponics, aquaponics, 3-D printing, laster cutting, smart greenhouse, drones, etc.), Social Justice classes (eg. Voting Rights and Suppression, LGBTQ+ and Intersectionality, Environmental Justice and Sustainability, etc.), and College & Career preparation.
+Traditionally, College Bound students come to Boston College's campus every other Saturday (transportation and lunch is provided).
+Students spend a whole day on the college campus engaging in social justice infused S.T.E.A.M projects (eg. hydroponics, aquaponics, 3-D printing, laster cutting, smart greenhouse, drones, etc.).

 Science, Technology, Engineering, Arts, Mathematics (S.T.E.A.M) classes focus on learning about science through a social justice lens.
 Topics include the following: Hydropnics, Aquaponics, 3D Printing, Laster Cutting, Drones, and Smart Greenhouse.

 College Bound's virtual programming has allowed its students to produce exceptional work that encompasses various S.T.E.A.M dimensions, students' individual career and purpose journey, as well as their continued activism on fighting anti-racism and anti-Blackness.